 Enter bass and bassist Al Moore (oh, no, a third Al!).
 Moore had received keyboard training when he was eight, but then turned his attentions to vibes and bass.
 After organizing and playing in small bands in Philadelphia and New Jersey, he joined Louis Armstrong's band during the war.
+In 1947 and 1948, he, Billy Rinkin, and Wilbert "Kokomo" Wellington were the Kokomo Trio.
 Moore "volunteered" himself into the group, and the Do Re Me Trio was reborn.
 There was also a fourth member initially, a guitarist remembered only as "Freddy."

 In April 1951, after being together for only a short time, the new group cut some sides for Columbia (all as "Al Russell & the Do-Re-Me Trio").
 Their first offering, "I Want To Be With You Always"/"No More Dreams," was rated "excellent" in the trades.
 Then, Columbia reactivated its Okeh subsidiary (which had been dormant since 1942) and switched all its R&B acts onto the new label; the three subsequent releases by the Do-Re-Me Trio (some from an August session) were all on Okeh.
 The Okeh releases were: "May That Day Never Come"/"How Can You Say You Love Me" (July 1951), "I Couldn't Help It"/"I'll Be Waiting" (October 1951), and "I Love Each Move You Make"/"I Don't Want To Be Alone For Christmas" (November 1951).
 After this, Freddy, who couldn't travel much because of his job, left, and they were once again, in actuality, a trio.